Salmon Aquaculture Industry

 SWIRL contends that open net salmon farming is unsustainable, needs to be phased out as a matter of urgency and replaced with closed containment systems.
 No further licences for open net farms should be issued and during the phase out period strict, hard law rules on the environmental impact of the farms should be enforced.
 A new aquaculture authority responsible for setting standards, licencing, regulation and enforcement needs to be established independent of the Department of Agriculture, Food and the Marine.

-Although it does not affect all of our salmonid rivers, over the past thirty years, salmon farming in Ireland’s inshore waters has had a devastating effect on sea trout and salmon stocks across virtually all systems in the south west, west and North West.
+Although it does not affect all of our salmonid rivers, over the past forty years, salmon farming in Ireland’s inshore waters has had a devastating effect on sea trout and salmon stocks across virtually all systems in the south west, west and North West.
 The industry is now firmly integrated into many rural coastal areas.
-Nonetheless, it is tiny by international standards producing less than 15,000 tonnes per annum in 19 farms along the west coast and employing less than 300 people.
+Nonetheless, it is tiny by international standards producing less than 12,000 tonnes per annum in 38 farms (Currently 14 farms operating as at March 25) along the southwest, west and northwest coast and employing less than 250 people.

 SWIRL is committed to protecting wild salmonids from the unsustainable open net pen salmon farming industry in Ireland.
 We can only support sustainable aquaculture and certainly the salmon farming industry as it presently operates does not do so in a sustainable manner and is extremely harmful to wild salmonids.